lf-edge/eve/docs/MEMORY-SETTINGS.md

 memory limits for the `eve`, `eve/containerd`, `pillar`, and all the sub-cgroups of the `eve-user-apps` cgroup.

+By default, we set the soft memory limits to 80% of the hard memory limits.
+It's done to give the Kernel target value for the memory usage of the cgroup.
+When memory rebalancing is needed, the kernel will try to keep the memory usage of the cgroup at the soft limit.
+The rebalancing is triggered in different situations, for example, when the system is under memory pressure.

 For the EVE-related cgroups, we set the memory limits in the kernel command line arguments.
 For the user applications, we set the memory in runtime using the values of RAM.